isomerpages/moe-victoriajc/_admissions/Joint Admissions Exercise (JAE).md

     <div>

-      <p>Students who did not take Higher Mother Tongue at O-Levels must take H1 MTL.
+      <p>Students who did not take Higher Mother Tongue at O-Levels must take H1 MTL.</p>

-Students who have obtained at least D7 in the O-Level Higher Mother Tongue examination would have met the minimum requirement for University Admission.
+<p>Students who have obtained at least D7 in the O-Level Higher Mother Tongue examination would have met the minimum requirement for University Admission.</p>

-However, students who wish to improve their MTL grade can continue to take Higher 1 MTL and sit for the exam at the end of JC1.
+<p>However, students who wish to improve their MTL grade can continue to take Higher 1 MTL and sit for the exam at the end of JC1.</p>

-The H1 MTL grade will be included in the computation of UAS for admission to local universities and for admission to MTL-related courses if the applicant has done well in it.
+<p>The H1 MTL grade will be included in the computation of UAS for admission to local universities and for admission to MTL-related courses if the applicant has done well in it.
 Please refer to the university websites for more information.</p>

     </div>